pflanze/functional-perl/docs/howto.md

 (and stores it to return it again immediately when requested again).

-The functional-perl libraries do not contain an implementation of this (yet); there will be various ways how this could be implemented in Perl, and there may be modules on CPAN already (todo: see what's around and perhaps wrap it in a way consistent with the rest of functional-perl).
+The functional-perl libraries do not contain an implementation of this (yet); there will be various ways how the parallel evaluation could be implemented in Perl, and there may be modules on CPAN already (todo: see what's around and perhaps wrap it in a way consistent with the rest of functional-perl).

 ### Comparison to generators